andrewevans0102/overwatch-challenge/README.md

 This project provides an application that teams can use to gamify their learning processes.
 - Users create "Activities" every time they learn somthing.
-- Once a week (i.e. Friday) the team admin will clear the scores and save the 1st, 2nd, and 3rd place winners.
-Then the team can share what they learned that week in as much (or little) time as they like.
+- Everyone comes together at the end of a week to see who scored the highest
+- Admins maintain the scores
+- Scores and activities are saved for future reference

 This project uses Google's Firebase with the [Angular Fire 2 Library](https://github.com/angular/angularfire2) for the following:
 1. Hosting